-How to contact your U.S. Representative:
+How to contact your U.S. members of Congress:

-- CLICK HERE to find your U.S. Representative
+CLICK HERE to find your U.S. Senator / CLICK HERE to find your U.S. Representative

 - Follow up with a phone call to their office to make sure they received your letter.